jeanlouisnico/CWatM-spinetoolbox/docs/introduction.md

 <div style="text-align:center"><img src="../images/workflow_cwatm_flextool.svg" /></div>

 Within a given water basin, the data extracted and to be computed by both models are presented in the workflow below.
 The model is built to have consecutively a hydro reservoir, hydro powerplant and its dedicated spillage. <span style="color:#7ea6e0"> Electricity output </span> from hydro power plant are computed by the different stations across a country ***A*** and aggregated for the basin in the same country.
 They are further added up to the overall hydropower capacity generated for this country.
-A similar approach is done for the remaining countries.  <span style="color:#00b050"> *some emphasized markdown text*</span>
+A similar approach is done for the remaining countries.
+At each point between reservoirs, the <span style="color:#00b050"> water flows</span>  are computed by CWatM and passed to FlexTool.
+These updated <span style="color:#00b050"> water flows</span> are updated and altered by the power produced and water consumed by each hydropower plant and fed back to CWatM.

 ![concept_model](images/flow_chart.svg)